UMAprotocol/UMIPs/Implementations/uma-market-cap-rank.md

 main();
 ```

-2. Set the `starting_rank` variable from the ancillary data of the deployed contract.
+2. Set the `starting_rank` variable as the `StartingRank` value from the ancillary data of the deployed contract.

 3. Add your API keys to the `cmc_api_key` and `cryptorank_api_key` variables.